-The grants are intended to encourage strategy researchers to engage more closely with strategic decision makers and strategy developers in different types of organizations.
+The grants are intended to encourage strategic management researchers to engage more closely with strategic decision makers and strategy developers in different types of organizations.
 Thus, all proposals are required to formally include an organization that will serve as the primary research site and subject of study.

 Target Applicant: A full-time faculty member or post-doctoral researcher affiliated with a university, who is a current member of the Strategic Management Society.